ivansekularac-htec/urban-green-analytics-2/mcp/README.md

 # UrbanGreen MCP server

-A [FastMCP](https://gofastmcp.com) server that gives a local LLM read-only access to the UrbanGreen ClickHouse warehouse, so a platform user can ask about harvest and sensor metrics in natural language instead of writing SQL.
+A [FastMCP](https://gofastmcp.com) server that gives an LLM read-only access to the UrbanGreen ClickHouse warehouse, so a platform user can ask about harvest and sensor metrics in natural language instead of writing SQL.